Generative Machine Learning for Multivariate Angular Simulation: Generative methods

 We explore the use of a number of generative deep learning methods for the simulation of angular variables.
 In this section, we will briefly outline the methods used.
 For brevity, we do not provide complete introductions to these methods, but additional resources are suggested for the interested reader.
-We have also made Jupyter notebooks available as supplementary material, showing how to implement each method in practice.
-In addition to the methods outlined in the following, we explored the use of maximum mean discrepancy networks/energy score networks \citep{dziugaite_training_2015, chen_generative_2024, pacchiardi_probabilistic_2024, shen_engression_2024}.
-However, in the context of angular simulation, these models did not prove competitive with the other methods considered, and therefore we have omitted the results.
+Additional details and a brief introduction to neural networks can be found in Appendix~\ref{app:NNdetails}.
+We have also made Jupyter notebooks available as supplementary material, demonstrating the implementation of each method.
+In addition to the methods outlined in the following, we explored the use of maximum mean discrepancy networks/energy score networks \citep{dziugaite_training_2015, chen_generative_2024, pacchiardi_probabilistic_2024, shen_engression_2024}, but found them less competitive for angular simulation, possibly due to challenges in designing kernels or scores that respect spherical geometry.
+Consequently, results for these models are omitted.

-We start by introducing generative adversarial networks in Section~\ref{subsec:gan}, followed by two normalizing flow models in Section~\ref{subsec:normflows}: neural spline flows and masked autoregressive flows.
-In Section~\ref{subsec:flow_matching}, we introduce flow matching, while in Section~\ref{subsec:vMFmix} we propose a `baseline' approach that involves fitting finite mixtures of a popular parametric distribution.
-Finally, in Section \ref{subsec:hyperparam} we discuss hyperparameter and architecture choices, alongside further implementation details.
+We start by introducing generative adversarial networks in Section~\ref{subsec:gan}, followed by two different normalizing flows in Section~\ref{subsec:normflows}: neural spline flows and masked autoregressive flows.
+In Section~\ref{subsec:flow_matching}, we introduce flow matching, while in Section~\ref{subsec:vMFmix} we propose a `baseline' approach that involves fitting finite mixtures of the parametric von Mises--Fisher distribution.
+Finally, in Section \ref{subsec:hyperparam} we discuss hyperparameter tuning and architecture choices, alongside further implementation details.